 Step 5.
 Configuring Apache web server for Concrete5.

-We will create Apache virtual host for your Concrete5 website.
+We will create an Apache virtual host for your Concrete5 website.
 First create ‘/etc/httpd/conf.d/vhosts.conf’ file with using a text editor of your choice:

 Next, create the virtual host: